I am fiercely protective of my wife.

 The word ‘hospice’ makes us all think the worst.
 The end.
 Or at least, the end is very close.

 I think, like me, most people probably think when they hear that word that it means that the family must be gathered around their loved one... watching them say their final words and breathing their last breath.
 And I’m sure in some cases, it probably happens that way.

-But last year when my mother was dying of cancer – after hospice was brought in… Mom lived another 3 or 4 more months before she breathed her last.
-I’ve since heard that it’s not uncommon for people to be on hospice for 6 months, or longer.
+But last year when my mother was dying of cancer—after hospice was brought in...
+Mom lived another three or four more months before she breathed her last.
+I’ve since heard that it’s not uncommon for people to be on hospice for six months, or longer.

 But God chooses the appointed time.
 Not us.
 Not hospice.